mcarolan/martsmusings/content/post/2023-05-10-Philippines-2.md

 #  A Philippine Peculiarity

-A curiosity persisted during our 30 days on the Philippines.
+A curiosity persisted during our time in the Philippines.

 They are a nation captivated by the use of kitchen roll.